dev4dev/bs_modulo/docs/USAGE.md

 	appstore: <- Configuration name
 		<<: *default  <- inherited from default configuration

-If you want to inherit new configuration from different configuration than `default`, you have to add alias for inheried configuration.
+If you want to inherit new configuration from different configuration than `default`, you have to add alias for inherited configuration.
 Example:

 	adhoc: &adhoc  <- adding alias for configuration
 		<<: *default